sav-che/TL-2/Authors/Delaunay, Paul {std. P. Delaunay}.md

-> [!cite] BHL link: this entry starts at [page 173](https://www.biodiversitylibrary.org/item/103833#page/185/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 173](https://www.biodiversitylibrary.org/page/33259219) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Delaunay, Paul (1878-x), French botanist and pharmacist, doctor of pharmacy, licensié-ès-sciences, pharmacist at Paris, assistant in laboratory, giving a course on chemical minerals at the Faculty of Pharmacy and ex-interne pharmacist in the hospitals of Paris. (*P. Delaunay*).
+Delaunay, Paul (1878-x), French botanist and pharmacist, doctor of pharmacy, licensié-ès-sciences, pharmacist at Paris, assistant in laboratory, giving a course on chemical minerals at the Faculty of Pharmacy and ex-interne pharmacist in the hospitals of Paris.
+**Abbreviated name**: *P. Delaunay*

 #### Herbarium and types